antonryoung02/AdditionalProjects/HostGPT/README.md

 It does a good job parsing each item and does the math for me.
 I would like to try langchain's PALChain for this type of question to ensure accuracy.

 ### Limitations/Failure Cases:
-The model doesn't properly handle substitution/removal requests.
-This probably just needs database improvements with longer explanations about what's possible.

 As seen in some of the images, the PARSED_QUESTIONS are sometimes irrelevant.
 I think adding a window memory for the last 1-2 messages would help it understand the context of the question, as right now it is only passed in what the user just said.